KNighter: Transforming Static Analysis with LLM-Synthesized Checkers: Evaluation

 \parabf{False positive rate.} Of the 37 \correct checkers, 16 did not report any bugs.
 For the remaining checkers, we applied our bug triage agent to filter all the reports, focusing only on those labeled as ``bug'' since our triage agent demonstrated a low false negative rate in our evaluation (as shown in \S~\ref{subsec:triage}).
 In total, we obtained 90 reports labeled as ``bug''.
 Upon manual verification, we confirmed 61 true positives.
 This indicates that the combination of our \correct checkers and bug triage agent has a false positive rate of 32.2\%.

+Our manual analysis of the 29 false positives revealed three recurring patterns leading to incorrect reports: \begin{itemize}[topsep=1pt] \item \emph{Inaccurate bug pattern:} In 5 cases, although the checker correctly identified the original bug/patch scenario, the inferred bug pattern lacked the necessary precision for reliable detection across different contexts. \item \emph{Incorrect pattern matching:} For 6 reports, the checker correctly identified the bug pattern but applied it too broadly, flagging code segments that did not meet the specific constraints intended by the pattern. \item \emph{Trigger condition mismanagement:} The most common issue (18 reports) involved checkers where both the pattern and matching were correct, but the checker failed to manage trigger or state conditions properly (e.g., failing to recognize a pointer had already been validated before use). \end{itemize}

-Here are some example checkers with poor performance (high false positive rate).
-For the commit 90ca6956d383 (``ice: Fix freeing uninitialized pointers'') shown in Figure~\ref{fig:uninit-ptr-patch}, the issue occurs when the pointer \CodeIn{pcaps} is not set to \CodeIn{NULL}, and an early return or error path is taken before it is assigned a valid allocation, causing the cleanup logic to attempt to free an uninitialized (or garbage) pointer.
-However, to prove such a bug pattern exists, there must be an early exit-path where the pointer is not assigned any value.
-Thus, for the bug report shown in Figure~\ref{fig:uninit-ptr-nbug}, although the \CodeIn{cert} pointer is not initialized, it will be directly assigned a value and there is no path where it remains unassigned.
-Therefore, this is not a bug.
-Our synthesized checker failed to consider this constraint, and our triage agent also overlooked this issue.
+\emph{Case study: A high false positive rate checker.} In commit \CodeIn{90ca6956d383} (``ice: Fix freeing uninitialized pointers'', see Figure~\ref{fig:uninit-ptr-patch}), the issue stems from the pointer \CodeIn{pcaps} not being initialized to \CodeIn{NULL}.
+If an early return or error path occurs before the pointer is allocated, the cleanup routine may inadvertently attempt to free an uninitialized (or garbage) pointer.
+In such cases, the checker should account for the possibility of an early exit leaving the pointer unset.
+In contrast, the bug report in Figure~\ref{fig:uninit-ptr-nbug} highlights a scenario where, although the \CodeIn{cert} pointer starts uninitialized, it is immediately assigned a valid value along every execution path, ensuring it is never left in an unassigned state.
+Thus, despite the initial uninitialized state, the code does not constitute a bug.
+Our synthesized checker did not incorporate these nuanced constraints, and the triage agent likewise failed to recognize the critical differences, ultimately leading to a false positive.

-\parabf{Invalid checkers.} During the checker synthesis process (up to 10 attempts for each commit), we recorded in total 273 failed attempts across all 61 commits.
-These invalid checkers failed for three primary reasons: 65 encountered compilation errors, 1 exhibited runtime errors, and the remaining 207 contained semantic issues that prevented proper bug identification.

-Of the 207 checkers with semantical issues, 34 incorrectly labeled both buggy and patched code as potential bugs, while the remaining 173 incorrectly labeled both versions as not containing bugs.
-This demonstrates that correctly identifying buggy code remains a significant challenge for \tech.

-Interestingly, the 173 checkers that fail to identify the specific bug in their input patch can still provide value.
-When applied to the broader kernel codebase, these checkers may successfully detect bugs with similar patterns in other contexts.
-This apparent paradox occurs because a checker's failure to detect its training bug might be due to specific edge cases or context-dependent factors rather than fundamental flaws in its detection logic.
-For instance, a checker might not detect a null pointer dereference in its training example due to complex control flow, but still correctly identify simpler instances of the same pattern elsewhere.
-Moreover, these checkers often have lower false positive rates compared to those that incorrectly flag both buggy and patched code as problematic, making them even more practical for real-world bug detection.